Off-policy Reinforcement Learning with Optimistic Exploration and Distribution Correction: Optimistic Exploration with Explicit Distribution Correction

 When applying the learned $\zeta(s, a)$ as a surrogate of $ \frac{d^{\pi_T}(s, a)}{d^\mathcal{D}(s, a)}$ in the RL training objectives, we need to tackle the issue of finite samples since our training is in minibatch.
-As is suggested by the literature \cite{LFIW}, we apply self-normalization to $\zeta(s, a)$ with temperature $T$, and use the $\tilde{\zeta}(s, a)$ defined below to construct the RL objectives \eqref{obj:cor_target}, \eqref{obj:cor_explore} and \eqref{obj:cor_q}.
+Inspired by \citep{LFIW}, we apply self-normalization to $\zeta(s, a)$ with temperature $T$, and use the $\tilde{\zeta}(s, a)$ defined below to construct the RL objectives \eqref{obj:cor_target}, \eqref{obj:cor_explore} and \eqref{obj:cor_q}.